XCMG

 XCMG Group’s subsidiary, XCMG Construction Machinery Co.
-Ltd., was listed on the Shenzhen Stock Exchange SZSE: 000425 in 1996.
-With the largest scale, highest technical level and largest export volume in the Chinese construction machinery industry, XCMG Group is a competitive and influential hundred billion enterprise.
+Ltd., was listed on the Shenzhen Stock Exchange in 1996.

-Taking "XCMG For Your Success" as its core direction for development, the word "Your" not only includes end-users but also the greater community of interest such as shareholders, suppliers, employees, and society.
-Constantly adhering to the concept of sustainable development, XCMG is committed to creating a greater value for the community and provide more value-added services for the entire value chain.

 XCMG products are sold in more than 180 countries and regions and cover 97% of the countries along the Belt and Road Initiative.
-The group holds a worldwide sales network including more than 20 manufacturing bases in China, 300 overseas distributors, over 2,000 service centers, 40 overseas offices, and more than 30 overseas branch companies.
+The group holds a worldwide sales network including more than 20 manufacturing bases in China, 1 overseas headquarters in Davao City, Philippines, 300 overseas distributors, over 2,000 service centers, 40 overseas offices, and more than 30 overseas branches.

-The group has R&D centers, manufacturing bases or KD factories in more than 10 countries including Germany, United States, Brazil, and India, and has acquired 3 European companies including Schwing.
-It is now the top concrete machinery brand in developed markets of Europe and the United States.
-Meanwhile, XCMG’s manufacturing base in Brazil has become a model of China-Brazil economic cooperation, as the XCMG Brazilian Bank is now the first overseas bank of China’s manufacturing industry.
+The group also has R&D centers and manufacturing bases or KD factories in more than 10 countries including Germany, United States, Brazil, and India, and has acquired 3 European companies including Schwing.

 Name

 The name "XCMG" is an acronym of "Xuzhou Construction Machinery Group".

 History

-Before 1989
+1943 to 1989

 In 1943, one of the predecessors of XCMG Group, "Huaxing Iron Factory" was founded and later became Xuzhou Heavy Machinery Factory.

 In 1948 and 1949, Jinan Meifeng Pound Factory and Xuzhou Shunhe Auto Repair Shop were established and later developed as Xuzhou Construction Machinery Manufacturing Factory and Xuzhou Loader Factory respectively.
 All three factories played an important role in contributing to the development of XCMG Group today.

-In 1957, the Huaxing Iron Factory completes trial production of its first tower crane, paving the way for XCMG's construction machinery business later on.
+In 1957, the Huaxing Iron Factory completed trial production of its first tower crane, paving the way for XCMG's construction machinery business later on.

-In 1960, China's first 10-tonne steamroller is developed.
+In 1960, China's first 10-tonne steamroller was developed.

-In 1963, China's first 5-tonne truck crane is developed.
+In 1963, China's first 5-tonne truck crane was developed.